DAO User Guide

 To preview your rendered Markdown text, toggle the Preview switch.
 If you aren’t familiar with Markdown, you can use simple plain text.

 Some proposal categories have minimum VP submission thresholds, meaning you have to have at least certain amount of VP to submit the proposals.
 This will be informed to you on the Governance dApp.

 After completing the proposal form for the category you’ve selected, click Submit proposal.
 After successfully submitting your proposal, you will be taken to your new proposal’s detail page where you can add it to your watchlist and cast your vote.

 Points of interest are notable locations in Decentraland.
 These “POIs” are promoted in several areas of the virtual world’s UI, and are promoted as good places for users to explore, especially people new to Decentraland.

-If you have created a location, or have found a location that you think should be on this list, you can use this proposal category to present your suggestion to the DAO.
+If you have created a location, or have found a location that you think should be on this list, or if you think a current POI should be removed since it’s no longer interesting, you can use this proposal category to present your suggestion to the DAO.

 The “banned name” list includes offensive or harmful avatar and location names that are not permitted in Decentraland.
 Any names on this list cannot be claimed, used, or transferred between users.
 To suggest banning a name, you can use the Name ban proposal category in the DAO.

 Catalyst nodes are the community-run servers that provide the content and establish the peer-to-peer connections needed to keep Decentraland’s virtual world running.
 Whenever a user visits play.decentraland.org, they are connected to one of these nodes.
 However, only nodes that have been approved by the DAO are used in Decentraland’s network.

 To suggest the addition of a new node to the network, you can use the Catalyst Node category.